slowernews/wisdom-tldr/chapters/2-1_relation_cooperation.md

 > *"Porn has prolonged more marriages than it’s ever destroyed."  -- Rollo Tomasi*
 > *"Some advice i gave to my friend: your value as a man should never be reduced to how you look.
 On dating apps that’s all you are—your height, & your face.
 It’s an endless police lineup for women to pick from, with nothing else factored in.
 The apps flattens you into a 2D commodity, judged in milliseconds.
 If you value yourself in any meaningful way, you should never partake in such a marketplace, ever."  -- x@signulll*
 > *"The desire to be loved is the last illusion.
 Give it up and you’ll be so free."  -- Margaret Atwood*
-> *"There are only two ways to appreciate or understand how insanely rare a genuine connection with someone truly is: 1) getting older 2) insanely crazy heartbreak. there are simply no other ways."  -- x@signulll*
 > *"There are three qualities to look for in a partner: intelligence, energy, and integrity.
 You need all three.
 You can’t compromise on any one of them."  -- Naval Ravikant [1974]*
 > *"When I think I’m unfairly hated, I try to remember that I’m unfairly loved."  -- R.C.
 Sproul*
 > *"Men dream about virgins.
 Women dream about monsters.
 Who’s more perverted?"  -- Rivelino*